sagarocean77/Transfer-assets-over-via-the-Polygon-Bridge/README.md

 ### 2. Deploy ERC721 Contract

-Deploy an ERC721 contract on the Goerli Ethereum Testnet.
+Deploy an ERC721 contract on the sepolia Ethereum Testnet.
 This contract will manage ownership and metadata of the NFTs.

 ### 3. Implement Metadata